Grades & Properties of Wood Flooring —

 Janka Hardness: 1360

-White Oak is somewhat harder than Red Oak at 1290.
+White Oak is somewhat harder on the Janka scale than Red Oak (at 1290).

-Quarter Sawn Oak (known colloquially as "Tiger Oak quarter-sawing") means that the lumber is cut radially in relation to the growth rings so as to produce a uniform vertical-pattern grain.
-This method of cutting an oak log produces boards for flooring with beautiful medullary-ray figuring (referring to the vertical bands or plates of unspecialized tissue that radiate between the pith and the bark of the tree).
+White Oak that is quarter-sawn (known colloquially as “Tiger Oak Quarter-sawing”) is lumber that has been cut radially in relation to the growth rings so as to produce a uniform vertical-pattern grain.
+This method of cutting an oak log produces boards for flooring that are very stable compared to Plain-sawn and that are characterized by beautiful medullary-ray figuring (the vertical bands or plates of unspecialized tissue that radiate between the pith and the bark of the tree).

-Quarter Sawn White Oak flooring comprises Rift and Quartered White Oak.
-The Rift just has vertical grain while the Quartered has the figured streaks.
-Usually Rift and Quartered and Quarter Sawn refer to the same product, but Straight Rift and Straight Quartered are available separately by request.
-This page is devoted exclusively to Quarter Sawn White Oak.
-Please refer to the Plain Sawn White Oak flooring properties page for grades available in that type of White Oak.
+Quarter-sawn White Oak flooring comprises Rift and Quartered White Oak.
+The Rift just has vertical grain, while the Quartered has the figured streaks.
+Usually “Rift,” “Quartered,” and “Quarter-sawn” refer to the same product, but Straight Rift and Straight Quartered are available separately by request.
+This page is devoted exclusively to Quarter-sawn White Oak.
+Please refer to the Plain-sawn White Oak flooring properties page for grades available in that type of White Oak.

 Flooring is normally made from one grade lower of lumber.
 Thus, #1 Common lumber will make Select and Better flooring and so on.
 Lumber is graded worst side, while flooring is graded best side of the board.
 The lumber is defected to yield a higher grade of flooring, except when Clear grade flooring is made.